 One of the first games confirmed for PS5, Godfall is a third-person action role-playing game with a focus on hack-and-slash combat and loot.
 It can be viewed almost like a melee-focused Destiny, with a science-fiction and fantasy aesthetic to match.
 Studio Counterplay Games includes developers from major series like Ratchet & Clank, God of War, Gears of War, Halo, Battlefield, Call of Duty, and BioShock, so it’s no slouch when it comes to polish and spectacle.
 The game is planned for a holiday launch and will also release on PC.

 Developed by Bulletstorm studio People Can Fly, Outriders is a cooperative shooter with role-playing elements that offer impressive customization options.
 The studio is no stranger to high-octane action, and four different classes let players team up with their friends and combine skills to take on the game’s toughest challenges.
-The game features a dark and mysterious story as well as powerful monsters that would fit right into a
+The game features a dark and mysterious story as well as powerful monsters that would fit right into a Doom game, but with a little less demonic energy and a little more science fiction.
+It looks like the perfect sprawling game to lose hours in once the new consoles are set up.

 Watch Dogs: Legion